 Before I’d even finished my degree the renowned wildlife photographer Rod Morris approached me to do a book .
 I moved into a campervan and travelled around New Zealand talking to scientists and viewing new fish types I hadn’t come across before.
 That resulted in the book ‘A photographic guide to freshwater fishes of New Zealand’.

 Today I work on short term contracts like work for DOC in Taranaki, Wanganui and Motueka as well as writing projects.
 I am also the resident ‘freshwater fish person’ on Bryan Crump’s ‘Nights’ show on the Thursday night scientist slot on Radio New Zealand.

 A postgraduate qualification in ecology will allow you to approach many environmental research and management issues from a strong theoretical and practical base.
 Massey ecology graduates may find employment with the Department of Conservation, Regional Councils, Government Research Institutes and Environmental Consultants.
 Our postgraduate degrees are well regarded internationally so you may continue your studies overseas at a PhD level.

 Others have added another specialisation to become an ecotoxicologist, environmental economist, or even an environmental lawyer.

 Dr Minor and her students are working on a range of fundamental and applied projects dealing with soil ecology and invertebrate biodiversity, as well as using insects as biocontrol agents.
-The focus is often on an interdisciplinary approach, using modeling tools to study the interactions between ecological systems and our economic activities.
-Some examples are:
+The focus is often on an interdisciplinary approach, using modelling tools to study the interactions between ecological systems and our economic activities.

 Page authorised by Director, Student Administration